Here's a truth about learning German: nearly everyone struggles with German adjective endings or German adjective declension as it's also known.

 I know these facts might sound intimidating.
 But remember, there are only five possible endings altogether: -e, -er, -es, -en, and -em.

 The tables below will help you understand how strong, weak, and mixed endings work.
 However, you don't need to memorize these.

-You'll find a single simplified chart at the end to use as a reference guide.
+You'll find a single simplified German adjective ending chart at the end of this post to use as a reference guide.

 Choose a weak ending after a definite article.

 Notice that you only have to choose between an -e or -en ending.
 Plural, dative, and genitive always have -en endings.

 The nominative and accusative cases always take an -e ending.
 The masculine accusative case takes an -en ending.

 When you use the possessive (genitive) case, add an –s to long (two or more syllables) and –es to short (single-syllable) masculine and neuter nouns.

 Let's take a look at some examples so you can see these weak German adjective endings in action:

 - Example: das schöne Zimmer (the nice room)